 Victorian Councils are required by legislation to prepare and implement a Domestic Animal Management Plan (DAMP) every four years.
 Whitehorse City Council’s DAMP 2017-2020 (1.07MB) was adopted by Council in October 2017.The plan highlights a strategic framework that aims to assist in educating our community on responsible pet ownership issues, promote the benefits of pet ownership, ensure appropriate levels of community compliance are in place and raises the profile and importance of effective domestic animal management.
 The plan addresses matters including:

 Section 68A of the Domestic Animals Act 1994 requires councils to periodically evaluate any program, service strategy or review outlined in the DAMP.
-The Act also requires annual reviews and the publishing of its evaluation of its implementation of the plan in Council's Annual Report.
+The Act also requires annual reviews and an evaluation of its implementation, published in Council’s annual report.

 Interesting facts at Whitehorse City Council 2016/17

 Thank you to everyone who completed our survey, and provided feedback and ideas on the very topic of Domestic Animal Management, in particular on cats and dogs.

 379-397 Whitehorse Road, Nunawading, Victoria 3131

 Tel: (03) 9262 6333 Fax: (03) 9262 6490Email: email@example.com